 James is a Member of Her Majesty's Most Honourable Privy Council.

-James was the Member of Parliament for Hornchurch & Rainham (2005-2010); a member of the House of Commons Constitutional Affairs Select Committee (2005-6); and Shadow Minister for Crime Reduction (2006-10).
+Prior to contesting the Old Bexley & Sidcup seat, James was the Member of Parliament for Hornchurch & Rainham (2005-2010); a member of the House of Commons Constitutional Affairs Select Committee (2005-6); and Shadow Minister for Crime Reduction (2006-10).

 James enjoys watching cricket, jogging, listening to music and hill walking - particularly in the Highlands of Scotland.